 - It has been activated for the very first time or

-- There's been a reconfiguration and you click "Save and Resume Syncing" as the bottom of your configuration page.
+- There's been a reconfiguration and you click "Save and Resume Syncing" at the bottom of your configuration page.

-During an initial sync, PieSync runs through all of the contacts in both apps, which takes longer to do than an incremental sync, which we speak to further below.
+During an initial sync, PieSync runs through all of the contacts in both apps.
+This takes longer to do than a continuous sync, which we speak to further below.
 For every single contact record in an initial sync, PieSync runs the "operation" you have in place.

-Running the "operation" means that PieSync compares each contact against the combination of all of your connection rules, settings, and field mappings to see which ones meet the criteria in your configuration.
+Running the "operation" means that PieSync compares each contact against the combination of all of your Connection Rules, Connection Settings, and Field Mappings to see which ones meet the criteria in your configuration.

 The larger your database, the longer the initial sync might take.

-Once the initial sync is done and the connection is active, PieSync will scan your databases every 4-5 minutes for updates and creations, or run an incremental sync.
+Once the initial sync is done and the connection is active, PieSync will scan your databases every five minutes for updates and creations, thereby running an continuous sync.

-An incremental sync is the state of the connection when it's:
+An continuous sync is the state of a connection when it's:

 - Active and